dappforce/x-seller-squid/README.md

 }
 ```

-- `deletePendingOrderById(id)` - delete PendingOrder entity.
-Client Application can delete only
+- `deletePendingOrderById(id)` - delete a PendingOrder entity.
+The client application can delete only
-  that entities which were created by this particular client.
-Validation based on `Client-Id` header
+  those entities which were created by that particular client.
+Validation is based on the `Client-Id` header
   and `clientId` field in each PendingOrder entity.
-  - _id_ - in practice it is a domain name which has been booked and its name has been used as
+  - _id_ - in practice, this is a domain name which has been booked, and its name has been used as the
-    id of PendingOrder entity.
+    id of a PendingOrder entity.

 ```graphql
 mutation DeletePendingOrderById($id: String!) {